 Iannapollo- It’s also important to note that utilizing Just In Time inventory is no longer the best way to go for most companies.
 Try to order at least two or three days before supplies is needed.
 With the shortages of truck drivers, especially in our domestic supply chain, try to plan in advance to account for unknowns.

-Geisleman- Understand that operational costs should not always be one of your most least costly bills.
+Geisleman- Understand that operational costs should not always be one of your least costly bills.
 Always try to meet at a happy middle for compliance pricing.
-In the long run there is better profitability and you ensure you are never caught off guard and stuck in a bad position.
+In the long run, there is better profitability and you ensure you are never caught off guard and stuck in a bad position.

 Stuck- I think it’s a great step forward.
-However it is a double-edged sword.
+However, it is a double-edged sword.
 For one it gets rid of 280E and allows for normal banking processes, but adds a 25% federal tax.
 We need to not get too excited right off the bat.
-Dial back and re-look at bill and how it will impact cannabis businesses.
+Dial back and re-look at the bill and how it will impact cannabis businesses.
 This is a legacy market and many make a living as legitimate businesses trying to normalize against the stigma of cannabis.
-This high of a federal tax could push many back to selling on the street and have long term negative consequences of cannabis association.
+This high federal tax could push many back to selling on the street and have long-term negative consequences for cannabis.

 Supply Chain Issues

 One of the most prominent issues we see currently feeling the ripples of the pandemic is the supply chain.
 Governments across the world are failing and shutting down.
 In turn, shutting down important processing product plants and putting the stability of the international supply chain at risk.
 Even on the national level, climate change is forcing us all to rethink how we get our raw materials, with Hurricane Ida recently hitting New Orleans on the anniversary of Katrina or the huge freeze in Texas at the beginning of 2021.